aki-null/epsilon-script/README.md

 ## Expression Sequencing

 Use semicolons (`;`) to run multiple expressions.
-Returns the last expression's value.
+Execution returns the value of the last expression.

 ```c#
 var compiler = new Compiler();